njones61/ce544/docs/resources/syllabus.md

 **Required**: _Soil Strength and Slope Stability, 2nd Edition_, Duncan, Wright, and Brandon

 We will use text primarily during the second part of the semester.
+You can access this textbook for free through the BYU library as described in the [Textbook](./textbook.md) section.

 **Optional**: _Construction Dewatering and Groundwater Control_, Powers, Et al.